 Event: ACADEMIC INTEGRITY- CHEATING/PLAGIARISM NRS/Policy: Cheating is the improper taking of information from and/or giving of information to another student, individual or other source.
-Obtaining, attempting to obtain, or aiding another student toobtain credit for work by a dishonest or deceptive means. • NRS 392.461 Plagiarism is representing another own without credit to the proper s purpose.
-Representing another per without giving credit to the proper purpose. ource and submitting it for any rson's work or ideas as your own 1st Incident Resolution 2 nd Incident Resolution 3 rd Incident Resolution Administrative investigation and conversation with student(s), reteach expectation, and/or potential loss of points/grade for the assignment/assessment and privilege(s).
+Obtaining, attempting to obtain, or aiding another student to obtain credit for work by a dishonest or deceptive means. • NR S 397.451 Plagiarism is representing another own without credit to the proper s purpose.
+Representing another pe without giving credit to the proper purpose. ource and submitting it for any rson's work or ideas as your own 1st Incident Resolution 2 nd Incident Resolution 3 rd Incident Resolution Administrative investigation and conversation with student(s), reteach expectation, and/or potential loss of points/grade for the assignment/assessment and privilege(s).
 Parent contact should be notified of this incident and potential outcome.
 Administrative investigation, reteach expectation, and/or loss of points/grade for the assignment/assessment and privilege(s).
 This includes potential for focused detention or 1-2 day In-School Suspension.
 Parent contact should be notified of this incident and potential outcome.
 Administrative investigation, reteach expectation, and/or loss of points/grade for the assignment/assessment and privilege(s).
 This includes potential for focused detention or 1-2 day In-School Suspension.
 Parent contact should be notified of this incident and potential outcome.
-Tier 1 Strategies: Restorative Chat Reteach Expectation Support from school counselor(s), s worker should be accessed. school psychologist and/or safe sch ools professionals/school social Tier 2 Strategies: Restorative Conversation • Site teams engage in a co llaborative problem-solving process within the MTSS framework Tier 3 Strategies: Restorative Conference • intervention(s) to address t he cause (or function) of the behav vior
+Tier 1 Strategies: Restorative Chat Reteach Expectation Support from school counselor(s), school psychologist and/or safe schools professionals/school social worker should be accessed.
+Tier 2 Strategies: Restorative Conversation Site teams engage in a collaborative problem-solving process within the MTSS framework Tier 3 Strategies: